joominchoi/calculator/README.md

 2. Make it look nice!
 This is a great project to practice your CSS skills.
 At least make the operations a different color from the keypad buttons.
 3. Add a “backspace” button, so the user can undo if they click the wrong number.
 4. Add keyboard support!
 You might run into an issue where keys such as (/) might cause you some trouble.
 Read the MDN documentation for event.preventDefault to help solve this problem.

-**Thoughts:**
-- As always, do not try to write 'perfect' code.
-Get the program working first and then thinking about refactoring and optimising!
-- Sometimes (or many times) I will spend hours trying out different solutions for a specific problem, adding and deleting code, only for the solution to be one line of code; but remember, I would not have come to this solution without the hours of struggle and once I reach the solution, I will understand it better.

-**Learnings:**
-- Using *grid-column: span 2* to make element take up 2 column spaces
-- How to remove last character from string
-- Classes can be assigned to multiple elements, ID is specific to a single element
-- document.getElementsByClassName returns an *array* of elements

-**Recapping:**
-- Use of switch statements
-- Using for loop to add similar eventlistener to buttons